[2 Ways + 1 Aternative] How to Recover Files from Windows Image Backup

-Wondering how to recover files from Windows image backup?
+Wondering how to recover files from Windows image backup for Windows 7/10/11?
 This tutorial walks you through the process of retrieving lost data from a Windows system image.
 Whether restoring an entire system image or selectively recovering individual files and folders, the methods provided allow you to quickly recover important files even if your system cannot boot.

 Introduction